redhat-na-ssa/rhdh-tap-dev-ephemeral-env-template/README.md

 ## How to Demo.

 Create a new instance of application by using this template ("Dev Branch Builds - Securing a Quarkus Service Software Supply Chain" )once registered.
-This template as of now only works with internal image registry.
+This template will work both Image Registry and Quay Registry.

 Please update the following URLs.
 These URL should point to current TAP demo instance.

-1) Image Registry : OpenShift on step 2
+1) Image Registry/Quay : OpenShift on step 2
 2) Cluster URL on step 3
 3) Gitlab URL on step 4